-PHASE 3 (MONTHS 6 - 9) - ARCHITECTURE & INFRASTRUCTURE
+Phase 3 (Months 6 - 9) - Architecture & Infrastructure

-The third phase of the assurance program implementation within Virtualware builds on from the previous implementation phases and focuses on risk modeling, architecture, infrastructure and operational enablement capabilities.
+The third phase of the assurance program implementation within Virtual Ware builds on from the previous implementation phases and focuses on risk modeling, architecture, infrastructure and operational enablement capabilities.

-The key challenge in this phase was on establishing a tighter integration between the application platforms and operational side of the organization.
-In the previous phase Virtualware teams were introduced to vulnerability management and the operational side of application security.
-During this phase Virtualware has adopted the next phase of these areas and introduced clear incident response processed and detailed change control procedures.
+The key challenge in this phase was establishing a tighter integration between the application platforms and operational side of the organization.
+In the previous phase VirtualWare teams were introduced to vulnerability management and the operational side of application security.
+During this phase Virtual-Ware has adopted the next phase of these areas and introduced clear incident response processed and detailed change control procedures.

-Virtualware has chosen to start two new areas for this implementation.
-Although Virtualware is not impacted by regulatory compliance, a number of their customers have started to ask about whether the platforms can assist in passing regulatory compliance.
-A small team has been setup within Virtualware to identify the relevant compliance drivers and create a checklist of drivers.
+VirtualWare has chosen to start two new areas for this implementation.
+Although VirtualWare is not impacted by regulatory compliance, a number of their customers have started to ask about whether the platforms can assist in passing regulatory compliance.
+A small team has been setup within Virtual Ware to identify the relevant compliance drivers and create a checklist of drivers.

-In the previous phase Virtualware introduced a number of new automated tools to assist with the review and identification of vulnerabilities.
+In the previous phase Virtual Ware introduced a number of new automated tools to assist with the review and identification of vulnerabilities.
 Although not focused on in this phase, the development teams have adopted the new tools and have reported that they are starting to gain a benefit from using these tools within their groups.

-During this phase of the project, Virtualware implemented the following SAMM Functions & Objectives.
+During this phase of the project, Virtual Ware implemented the following SAMM Practices & Activities.

-To achieve these maturity levels Virtualware implemented a number of programs during this phase of the roll-out.
+To achieve these maturity levels VirtualWare implemented a number of programs during this phase of the roll-out.
 The following initiatives were adopted;

-- Define and publish technical guidance on security requirements and defensive design for projects within the organization; - Identify and document compliance and regulatory requirements; - Identify and create guidelines for security of application infrastructure; - Create a defined list of approved development frameworks; - Enhance the existing threat modeling process used within Virtualware; - Adopt a incident response plan and prepare a security disclosure process; - Introduce Change Management procedures and formal guidelines for all projects.
+- ◆ Define and publish technical guidance on security requirements and secure architecture for projects within the organization; - ◆Identify and document compliance and regulatory requirements; - ◆Identify and create guidelines for security of application infrastructure; - ◆Create a defined list of approved development frameworks; - ◆Enhance the existing threat modeling process used within VirtualWare; - ◆Adopt an incident response plan and prepare a security disclosure process; - ◆Introduce Change Management procedures and formal guidelines for all projects.